 Alejandro Mayorkas was found by Barack Obama's Inspector General to be guilty of selling Green Cards to Chinese nationals on behalf of rich, democratic donors.
 He is disqualified from leading the Department of Homeland Security.

 Rosemary Jenks, Director of Government Relations at NumbersUSA even stated in a recent article for the Washington Times:

 "I'm surprised that Biden would select Mayorkas, since his nomination will inevitably raise anew the questions about how he used his position as USCIS director under Obama to do favors for Harry Reid and Terry McAuliffe.
 I'm equally surprised that Mayorkas would want to face those questions in a Senate confirmation process.

-CHRIS PIERCE is a Content Writer for NumbersUSA
+CHRISTOPHER PIERCE is a Content Writer for NumbersUSA